Fully local Reshetikhin-Turaev theories

 \section{Abstract}

 {

-We define a symmetric tensor enhancement~$\mrE\fus$ with full duals of the $3$-category~$\fus$ of fusion categories in which every Reshetikhin--Turaev theory has a fully local realization.
-Our $\mrE\fus$ is a direct sum of invertible $\fus$-modules, indexed by a $\bmu_6$-extension of the Witt group $W$ of non-degenerate braided fusion categories.
-Similarly, we enhance the $3$-category $S\fus$ of fusion super-categories to a symmetric tensor $3$-category $\mrE S\fus$ with full duals, which is a sum of invertible $S\fus$-modules indexed by an extension of the super-Witt group~$SW$ by the Pontrjagin dual of the stable stem $\pi_3^s$.
+Completing an arc of research initiated by Reshetikhin--Turaev and Witten, we construct \emph {fully local} 3-dimensional topological field theories from non-degenerate braided fusion categories: we define a symmetric tensor enhancement~$\mrE\fus$ with full duals of the $3$-category~$\fus$ of fusion categories in which every Reshetikhin--Turaev theory has a point generator.
+This $\mrE\fus$ is a direct sum of invertible $\fus$-modules, indexed by a $\bmu_6$-extension of the Witt group of non-degenerate braided fusion categories.
+Similarly, we enhance the $3$-category $S\fus$ of fusion super-categories to a symmetric tensor $3$-category $\mrE S\fus$ with full duals, which is a sum of invertible $S\fus$-modules indexed by a $\bmu_{24}$-extension of the super-Witt group.
 The unit spectrum of $\mrE S\fus$ is the connective cover of the Pontrjagin dual of $\bS^{-3}$.
 We discuss tangential structures and central charges of the resulting TQFTs.
-We establish $\mathrm{Spin}$-invariance of fusion supercategories and relate $\SO$-invariance structures to modular and spherical structures.
-This confirms some conjectures from \cite{dsps}. } \end{quote}
+We establish the $\mathrm{Spin}$-invariance of fusion supercategories, and relate $\SO$-invariance to modular and spherical structures, confirming some conjectures from \cite{dsps}. } \end{quote}